chaudhari014/HealHub/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env file `PORT`

-`PORT`
 `SECRET`
 `REDIS_HOST`
 `REDIS_PORT`

 ## Home Page
+Explore the Healthcare Possibilities from Our Homepage!
+At Heal Hub, our homepage serves as your launchpad to a range of healthcare services.
+Seamlessly navigate to different routes within our platform – from scheduling appointments to engaging in video consultations.
+Your journey to accessible and comprehensive healthcare begins here.

 ![Home Page](https://via.placeholder.com/468x300?text=App+Screenshot+Here)

 ## SignUp Page